Reading curriculum intent

 Reading curriculum implementation

 Children have opportunities to apply their developing phonic knowledge and skills in the context of shared reading and writing across all subjects.
 For one to one reading, both in class and at home, children have fully decodable books that are closely matched to their developing phonic level.
-We draw upon Collins Big Cat (for Letters and Sounds) texts which are supplemented with books from different schemes.
-These reading books are closely matched to the phonics programme and are grouped accordingly.
+We mainly draw upon Collins Big Cat texts which are supplemented with phonically decodable books from different schemes.
+These reading books are closely matched to our progression document and are grouped accordingly.

 In Key Stage 1, children continue to read books closely matched to their phonics knowledge.
 Teacher-led guided reading sessions take place weekly in small groups.
 Children read a carefully selected engaging text over two sessions.
 The focus of the first session is on reading fluency; accuracy, automaticity (rapid recall of whole known words) and prosody (reading with expression), as well as vocabulary choices and word meaning.
 The second session returns to the text and challenges the children to explore the content of the book; for example; looking at and retrieving key information and developing comprehension and understanding around what they are reading.
 Once children become fluent readers, a range of books is provided to allow children to engage in more lengthy discussions about the content of the book to deepen their understanding and broaden their vocabulary.

 Children in Foundation Stage start with Lilac wordless books.
 We have created activities to go with each of these including cooking, crafts and story-telling to encourage an engagement with and a love for books straightaway.
 We also give children the best start we can by teaching them to read as soon as possible so that we can provide them with the skills they need for the future.

 At Key Stage one and two, children access a range of high-quality engaging texts across a range of genres.
 These are linked across subjects and areas of learning with teachers sharing them and modelling a range of reading strategies.